 - In conclusion, we have copied the formula down within seconds.

-Read More: How to Copy Formula and Paste as Text in Excel (2 Ways)
+Read More: How to Copy a Formula across Multiple Rows in Excel

-5. Shortcut Using Excel VBA Code to Copy Formula Down
+5. Using Excel VBA Code to Copy Formula Down

 In order to copy formulas down in Excel easily, you can use VBA code.
 Here I will show you how to copy formula for columns using a simple VBA code.
 Follow the instructions below-